Religious Life in Denmark

 Religious Holidays & Customs

-Christmas, Easter, and Pentecost are national holidays.
-Churches offer special services and events.
+Christmas, Easter, and Pentecost are national holidays; churches host special services and events.

-Ramadan, Eid al-Fitr, and Eid al-Adha are widely observed.
-Halal shops and events in major cities.
+Ramadan, Eid al-Fitr, and Eid al-Adha are widely observed; many halal shops and events in big cities.

-Rosh Hashanah, Yom Kippur, and Passover are marked by Denmark’s Jewish communities.
+Rosh Hashanah, Yom Kippur, Passover and more are marked by local communities.

 Useful Resources & External Links